haoxiangsnr/spiking-fullsubnet/docs/getting_started/configurations.md

 ## `acoustics`

 The `acoustics` section is used to configure the acoustic features.
-These configurations are used to the whole project, like visualization, except for the `dataloader` and `model` sections.
+These configurations are used for the whole project, like visualization, except for the `dataloader` and `model` sections.

 | Item         | Description                                      |
 | ------------ | ------------------------------------------------ |